Specialty Nurse Intern Program (SNIP)

 This 12-week program supports new graduate nurses interested in a career within an ambulatory care setting.
 Upon completion of a 2-week orientation, nurses are prepared for the field of ambulatory with three four-week rotations at surgical clinics, procedural clinics, and medical clinics within Duke University Hospital’s network of ambulatory sites in Durham.
 Upon completion of the program, nurses are hired at one of the ambulatory clinics.

-Generally, the program is offered twice per year with cohorts starting in February and July.
-Apply by contacting firstname.lastname@example.org.
+This program is offered twice per year with cohorts starting in January and July.
+Questions can be directed to email@example.com.